Jimut123/jimutmap/README.md

 #### Perks

-Well I'm not that bad.
-This is done through parallel proccessing, so this will take all the thread in your CPU, change the code to your own requirements!
-This is done so that you could download about **40K** images in **30 mins!** (That's too fast!!!)
+This is done through parallel proccessing, so this will take maximum threads available in your CPU, change the code to your own requirements!

 If you want to re-fetch tiles, remember to delete/move tiles after every fetch request done!
 Else you won't get the updated information (tiles) of satellite data after that tile.
 It is calculated automatically so that all the progress remains saved!

 [[Back to Top](#contents)]